 The famous Grilled Octopus, San Sebastian 📷 @daniel_chaim18

-Mussels, prawns, spider crabs, squid, lobster, or clams among others.
-As Spain is surrounded on three sides by water you can imagine that there is an important seafood culture wherever you go; however Galicia has a special reputation for that.
+Mussels, prawns, spider crabs, squid, lobster, or clams?
+As Spain is surrounded on three sides by water, you can imagine that there is an important seafood culture wherever you go; however Galicia has a special reputation.
 Each clam or mussel must be the perfect size and quality.
 The result is the most delicious canned seafood in the world.

-Bar Muelle, A Coruña: a simple sight you can’t guess the quality of their clams, its steamed mussless, or its incredible octopus.
+Bar Muelle, A Coruña: a simple snack joint.
+Don’t miss the quality of their clams, its steamed mussless, or its incredible octopus.
 The owner Diego will help you with anything you need, and you can have a proper meal for €15.